 Understanding what re-entry is and how re-entry tachycardia is formed is fundamental to understanding entrainment.Therefore this section will concentrate in what re-entry is and how re-entry is initiated.

 Re-entry is one mechanism of arrhythmia and is the most fun type of mechanism.
-Other types include – triggered activity and automaticity (boring!) – why is if fun ? we can do things to it and most are potentially curable
+Other types include – triggered activity and automaticity (boring!) – why is reentry fun ?
+Because we can do things to it and most are potentially curable!

 If you recall basic cellular electrophysiology, cardiac cells propagate impulses by depolarization not by direct conduction as in a electric circuit.